 There are several factors you should look for in a quality link.
 Most of which is really the quality of the website itself.
 What is the Compete ranking?
 How many backlinks does the website have?
 Does the website get cached in Google on a regular basis?
 If I Google some of the keywords, where does the website rank?
 These questions can help you make an informed decision on the quality of the website.

 Stay far away from networks that promise you hundreds of links.
-In fact just stay away from networks all together.
+In fact, just stay away from networks altogether.
 Networks can be fairly easy to detect and can be a waste of money and even get your website penalized.

-Directory submissions can help and are usually a great way to start off a new link building campaign.
+Directory submissions can help and are usually a great way to start off a new link-building campaign.
 The problem most webmasters make is going after too many directories at once and/or not diversifying their anchor text.
 We generally submit to know more than 10-15 directories within a month.
-We focus on the high quality web directories and a great starting list is:
+We focus on high quality web directories and a great starting list is:

 The title of the page you are optimizing for is one of the single largest factors for on-page optimization.
-If you have not done so yet, please read SEO Title Tag Formulas to get a better understand of what works.
+If you have not done so yet, see SEO Title Tag Formulas to get a better understanding of what works.

 It seems simple but on some websites analyzing the title tags to find the right combination can take hours.
 It can also be smart to test the titles yourself.
 Narrow your choice down to a few and then try them out to see which one ranks higher for your keywords.

-Natural link building happens over time and in many cases over year and years.
+Natural link-building happens over time and in many cases over years and years.
 Some spikes in obtaining links can happen naturally like hitting the front page of Digg or a similar website.
 These are the exceptions and search engines can often detect the exceptions.

 What can get you in trouble is the unnatural link growth.
-This often happens when a webmaster decides they have a few hours to spend on link building and them go out and purchase 50 links in one day.
-The links generally show up in the search engine fairly quick and will put up red flags.
+This often happens when a webmaster decides they have a few hours to spend on link building and then goes out and purchases 50 links in one day.
+The links generally show up in the search engine fairly quickly and will put up red flags.

-Keep you link acquisition speed the same as long as you can.
-Divide your budget for the year evenly and acquire nearly the same amount of links each month, throughout the month.
+Keep your link acquisition speed the same as long as you can.
+Divide your budget for the year evenly and acquire nearly the same amount of links each month, throughout month.